ogorodnikoff2012/RayTracer/README.md

 # RayTracer
-Simple program on C++ that ray tracing algorithm to create a picture
+Simple program on C++ that uses ray tracing algorithm to create a picture

 Pictures are not mine